Zymrael/zymrael.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

-# <!-- Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-# Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 ---
-I am a first-year Ph.D. student in Computer Science at Stanford University.
-Prior to joining Stanford, I have worked at NAVER AI and KAIST, advised by Jinkyoo Park.
+**Short bio:** <br/> I am a first-year Ph.D. student in Computer Science at Stanford University.
+Prior to joining Stanford, I have worked at NAVER AI and KAIST advised by Jinkyoo Park.
 I hold a Master's degree in Industrial and Systems Engineering from KAIST and a double Bachelor's in Control Theory and Automation Engineering from the University of Bologna and Tongji University.

-My work spans topics in deep learning, dynamical systems, variational inference and numerical methods.
-I am broadly interested in extending the successes achieved by deep learning methods in computer vision and natural language to other engineering domains.
+**Research:** <br/> My work spans topics in deep learning, dynamical systems, variational inference and numerical methods.
+I am broadly interested in ensuring the successes achieved by deep learning methods in computer vision and natural language are extended to other engineering domains.

-To achieve this vision, I believe in two fundamental ingredients:
+To achieve this vision, my research follows **two fundamental principles**: <br/>

-(1) High-quality ML software standards common in computer vision and natural language (including training heuristics and highly parallelizable routines) should be exported and adapted to other engineering domains.
+• High-quality ML software standards common in computer vision and natural language (including model heuristics and massively parallel training) should be exported and adapted to the requirements of other engineering areas. <br/>

-(2) Domain expertise should be embedded in the learning model whenever possible and should guide every other design decision.
-This includes (partial) mathematical models and numerical methods.
+• Domain expertise in the form of mathematical models and advanced numerical methods should be embedded in the learning model whenever possible, in order to guide other design decisions and ensure a satisfactory baseline performance.

 I am a core maintainer and contributor to various open-source libraries for neural differential equations and numerical methods for neural networks.